ctrliq/kernel-src-tree/Documentation/networking/ip-sysctl.rst

 	seconds and is a lower bound for the effective timeout.
 	TCP will effectively time out at the first RTO which exceeds the hypothetical timeout.
+	If tcp_rto_max_ms is decreased, it is recommended to also change tcp_retries2.

 	RFC 1122 recommends at least 100 seconds for the timeout, which corresponds to a value of at least 8.